apache/flink/docs/dev/table/streaming/unbounded-data-processing/joins.md

 ON table1.column-name1 = table2.column-name1
 {% endhighlight %}

-Currently, only support INNER JOIN and LEFT JOIN.
+Currently, only supports INNER JOIN and LEFT JOIN.
 The `FOR SYSTEM_TIME AS OF table1.proctime` should be followed after temporal table. `proctime` is a [processing time attribute](time_attributes.html#processing-time) of `table1`.
 This means that it takes a snapshot of the temporal table at processing time when joining every record from left table.

-For example, after [defining temporal table](temporal_tables.html#defining-temporal-table), we can use it as following.
+For example, after [defining temporal table](temporal_tables.html#defining-temporal-table), we can use it in the join as follows.

 <div class="codetabs" markdown="1">
 <div data-lang="SQL" markdown="1">